martinschneider/orzo/README.md

 This allows passing the [`TokenList`](src/main/java/io/github/martinschneider/orzo/lexer/TokenList.java) through the different sub-parsers.

-We use a very simplistic DI pattern to inject different [`ProdParser`](src/main/java/io/github/martinschneider/orzo/parser/ProdParser.java) implementations into each other, check [`ParserContext`](src/main/java/io/github/martinschneider/orzo/parser/ParserContext.java) for more details.
+We use a very simplistic dependency injection pattern to call different [`ProdParser`](src/main/java/io/github/martinschneider/orzo/parser/ProdParser.java) implementations from each other.
+Each class has an instance of [`ParserContext`](src/main/java/io/github/martinschneider/orzo/parser/ParserContext.java) which has references to everything else.

 ### Code generator

-The Code generator takes the AST from the parser and outputs a byte array (wrapped inside an [`Output`](src/main/java/io/github/martinschneider/orzo/codegen/Output.java) object) which is then written to a JVM-compatible class file.
+The Code generator takes the AST returned by the parser and outputs a byte array (wrapped inside an [`Output`](src/main/java/io/github/martinschneider/orzo/codegen/Output.java) object) which is then written to a JVM-compatible class file.

 Similarly to the parser, there is one implementation of [`StatementGenerator`](src/main/java/io/github/martinschneider/orzo/codegen/statement/StatementGenerator.java) [for each statement type](src/main/java/io/github/martinschneider/orzo/codegen/statement) and a similar dependency injection concept (see [`CGContext`](src/main/java/io/github/martinschneider/orzo/codegen/CGContext.java)).

 ### Tests

 High coverage with meaningful tests is crucial for a project like this.
-There are four main types of tests used:
+There are five types of tests used:

  - Lexer: [unit tests](src/test/java/io/github/martinschneider/orzo/lexer) for each token type
  - Parser: [unit tests](src/test/java/io/github/martinschneider/orzo/parser) for each production type
  - Code Generator: [unit tests](src/test/java/io/github/martinschneider/orzo/codegen) for each production/statement type (currently missing)
- - [integration tests](src/test/java/io/github/martinschneider/orzo/OrzoTest.java) compiling [sample programs](src/test/resources/io/github/martinschneider/orzo/tests) and verifying their output against [predefined expectations](src/test/resources/io/github/martinschneider/orzo/tests/output).
+ - [integration tests](src/test/java/io/github/martinschneider/orzo/OrzoTest.java) compiling [sample programs](src/test/resources/io/github/martinschneider/orzo/tests) using Orzo and verifying their output against [predefined expectations](src/test/resources/io/github/martinschneider/orzo/tests/output)
+ - self-compilation tests (WIP)